storybookjs/react-native/pages/docs/react-storybook/addons/addon-gallery/index.md

 ### [JSX preview](https://github.com/Kilix/storybook-addon-jsx)

-With this addon, you can preview the JSX code of your component for each stories.
-You can copy the code, skip some elements like wrapper and rename component to handle HOC for example.
+This addon shows a preview of the JSX code for each story.
+It allows you to configure the display and copy the code with a single click.